Cleanliness/R4/README.md

 Tiny neovim setup.
 Tried to make everything as readable/modular as possible, in case I come back to this in the future.
 Runs smoothly on my potato i5 laptop, so it should be fine for most people.

 ## Dependencies
-- Neovim >= 0.9
+- Neovim >= 0.11
 - git
 - ripgrep (telescope)

 ### Things needed by nvim-treesitter and LSP:
-For AST and LSP related features.
 Adds a huge amount of dependencies.
 Until I find a way to cut this down, you'll need to install these.
 - watch for wasm parser integration https://github.com/neovim/neovim/pull/28415

 **Building treesitter parsers**: